 Nausea, vomiting, diarrhea, tiredness, headache, dizziness, weakness, or mouth sores may occur.
 If these effects persist or worsen, tell your doctor or pharmacist promptly.

 Many people using this medication have serious side effects.
 However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.

-Tell your doctor right away if you have any serious side effects, including: unusual tiredness, pale skin, signs of infection (e.g., persistent sore throat, cough, fever, chills), easy bruising/bleeding.
+Tell your doctor right away if you have any serious side effects, including: unusual tiredness, pale skin, signs of infection (such as persistent sore throat, cough, fever, chills), easy bruising/bleeding, swelling ankles/feet/hands.

 Bendamustine sometimes causes side effects due to the rapid destruction of cancer cells (tumor lysis syndrome).
 To lower your risk, drink plenty of fluids unless your doctor directs you otherwise.
-Your doctor may also direct you to take another medication (allopurinol) for the first 1 to 2 weeks of treatment.
-Tell your doctor immediately if you have symptoms such as: low back/side pain (flank pain), pink/bloody urine, change in the amount of urine, painful urination, muscle spasms/weakness.
+Also, your doctor may prescribe an additional medication.
+Tell your doctor right away if you have symptoms such as: low back/side pain (flank pain), pink/bloody urine, change in the amount of urine, painful urination, muscle spasms/weakness.

 This medication can decrease sperm production, an effect that may lower male fertility.
 Consult your doctor for more details.